ajrcarey/pdfium-render/README.md

             .unwrap() // Or use the ? unwrapping operator to pass any error up to the caller );
 ```

-At the time of writing, the WASM builds at <https://github.com/bblanchon/pdfium-binaries/releases>
-are compiled with a non-growable WASM heap memory allocator.
-This means that attempting to open
-a PDF document longer than just a few pages will result in an unrecoverable out of memory error.
-The WASM builds at <https://github.com/paulocoutinhox/pdfium-lib/releases> are recommended as they
-do not have this problem.

 ## Static linking